benc-uk/azure-devops-core-docker/readme.md

 ## 10. Create build definition
 We're nearly there (I promise! :sweat_smile:), the last major step is to define the build job in VSTS.
 Unfortunately there's a few steps and they are all manual:
-* In your new VSTS project, go into 'Build & Release' --> 'Builds' --> create new build definition
+* In your new VSTS project, go into 'Build & Release' --> 'Builds' -->  '+ New definition'
+  *  If you are prompted to use the 'New Build Editor' click yes, as it's much nicer and you will be able to follow my steps easier
 * Select "ASP.NET Core (PREVIEW)" as the template
 * Give it a nice name, as the default is pretty ugly, e.g. "Dotnet CI build for Docker"
 * Modify the build as follows: